orizil/Elevator_in_2D/README.md

 ## Limitations
 - **Capacity:** The elevator can pick up to one passenger at a time.
 - **Number of elevators:** There is only one elevator.
-Addition of multiple elevators would require change
-of the pathfinding algorithm for optimized results.
+The addition of multiple elevators, would require changing the pathfinding algorithm for optimized results.
-- **Uniform passengers spawn:** The passengers spawn uniformly on the area they are allowed.
+- **Uniform passengers spawn:** Passengers spawn uniformly on the area they are allowed.
-A different approach is to use of a heatmap of spawn probabilities.
+  Another approach is to use a heatmap of spawn probabilities.

 ## Code Structure